In the search for the best and most excellent surf spots, we move to the south-east coast of America.

 Reef Road is quite the popular and adored place in Florida by many visitors each year, so the crowd is almost always guaranteed.

 Surfers complain that the parking is a big problem.
+There is no parking within a mile of Reef Road, where even unloading is not permitted.

 The waves are known to build up steam like a freight train at a moment’s notice, so grab your board and get out there when the getting is good.